pierreem/barails/README.md

   username: your_unique_app_name
   password: <%= ENV['DATABASE_PASSWORD'] %>
 ~~~

 * On render.com, on webservice setting, add migration & asset precompilation to the build command:
 ~~~
-bundle install ; rails db:migrate; rails assets:precompile
+bundle install ; rails db:migrate; rails assets:precompile ; rails assets:clean
 ~~~

-* Get your internal db url from your render dashboard and put it in Environment Variables in your web service instance with key "DATABASE_URL"
+* Go to your render.com dashboard, tabs "environment"
+ * Add DATABASE_URL with url from your render.com postgresql instance
+ * Add DATABASE_PASSWORD with password from your render.com postgresql instance

 * commit on github and deploy your last commit on render

-If your address on render.com show:  "The page you were looking for doesn't exist." you're ready !!
+If your address on render.com/truc show an index of truc and you can add one, YOUR GOOD TO GO !

 ### testing your production in local [OPTIONAL]: